 Interestingly, a number of seemingly healthy individuals have been found to possess the FSHD1 genetic lesion combined with a permissive 4q subtelomere yet show no clinical manifestation of the disease.
 Myogenic cells from these individuals show a wide range of DUX4-fl expression from very low, similar to healthy individuals, to levels equivalent to those found in clinically affected FSHD individuals.
 In addition, we have found that the epigenetic relaxation of the D4Z4 array is highly variable among genetically FSHD1 individuals, including those clinically affected as well as disease non-manifesting subjects.
 This indicates the existence of multiple modifier genes functioning at two levels; upstream, regulating the level of DUX4-fl expression (epigenetic modifiers) and downstream, regulating the function of DUX4-fl.
 Thus, in addition to DUX4-fl itself, there are a number of additional potential targets for therapeutic development.

 Drs.
 Peter and Takako Jones are a husband-wife team and function effectively as Co-PIs in the lab.
+We have a small but highly efficient group and have a number of productive external collaborations.
 Our lab has several FSHD research projects: 1) investigating the epigenetic and genetic regulation of DUX4 gene expression and alternative mRNA splicing, 2) investigating additional FSHD candidate genes and transcripts that may be involved in pathology either in concert with or independent of DUX4-fl, 3) generating animal and cell culture models of FSHD using mice, Drosophila, C. elegans and human myogenic cultures, and 4) developing therapeutic strategies to target DUX4-fl mRNA and protein expression and function.